ABOUT THE OFFICES OF THE DEAN OF STUDENT LIFE

 The Office of the Dean provides administrative oversight for the supporting offices within the department.
 Additionally, the Office of the Dean is responsible for the student conduct investigation process, coordinating the student conduct record expungement process, and serving as an initial point of contact for student grievances and concerns.

-The Gay, Lesbian, Bisexual, and Transgender Resource Center at Texas A&M University strives to create a thriving environment supporting the success of every student through the education, advancement, and championing of the broad spectrum of sexual, affectional, and gender identities in the spirit of the Aggie Core Values.
+The LGBTQ+ Pride Center at Texas A&M University strives to create a thriving environment supporting the success of every student through the education, advancement, and championing of the broad spectrum of sexual, affectional, and gender identities in the spirit of the Aggie Core Values.
 The GLBT Resource Center offers guest lectures for professors and classes, presentations and consultations for campus partners and student organizations as well as a physical space for LGBTQ+ students and their allies to come together, resources for Coming Out and transitioning, and a LGBTQ+ book and media library.
 The center coordinates the Lavender Graduation Celebration, Coming Out Week, LGBTQ+ Awareness Week and more and represents Texas A&M in Houston Pride.

 The Graduate and Professional Student Government (GPSG) exists to serve the needs of Texas A&M University's graduate students.
 As the student government of graduate students, GPSG exists to work in cooperation with administration, faculty, and student leaders to advocate for graduate and professional students.
 GPSG works to ensure that graduate student needs are understood and considered when campus policies concerning academic excellence, tuition and finance, and research are made.
 GPSG sponsors programs including Student Research Week, Grad Camp and Interdisciplinary Dinners.
 To learn more about GPSC please visit their website.